tarwn/lessthandot-hugo/blogs/content/posts/2014-04-18-expanding-an-existing-azure-vm-system-drive.md

   * Re-Create the Disk
       * Azure Dashboard – Virtual Machines – Disks
-      * Select “Create” at the bottom
+      * Select "Create" at the bottom
       * Name the drive
       * Select the VHD you just resized
-      * Check the “this contains an OS” box and select “Windows”
+      * Check the "this contains an OS" box and select "Windows"
   * Re-create the VM
       * Azure Dashboard
       * New – Compute – Virtual Machine – From Gallery
-      * Select “My Disks”
+      * Select "My Disks"
       * Select the new drive you just re-created
       * Finish the wizard to setup the VM like it originally was
       * Attach any other drives it originally had (reboot?)